Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 They wanted specific parameters to help dictate responsive behavior.

-I collaborated with my fellow designers to shape a new design system structure that would be easier to maintain, smooth development handoffs, give users better usability, and scale seamlessly to a growing business.
+Then I collaborated with them to shape a new design system structure that would be easier to maintain, smooth development handoffs, increase usability and consistency, and scale easily for a growing business.

 The new structure of the design system.

-I followed this process when creating my new components.
-I created 25+ components, which included ones for the UI kit and product specific ones.
+I followed this process when creating my new components, which included ones for the UI kit and product-specific ones.
+Of course, I used the new UI kit components to make the product-specific variants.

 • Analyze each component to see: